livetrails/targetj/README.md

 ### Minimal Dependence on HTML and CSS

 - **HTML is optional**: We believe traditional HTML introduces unnecessary complexity and rigidity.
 While **TargetJS** can be integrated into existing HTML pages, it is **not required** when developing new ones.
-- **CSS is optional**: Instead of relying on external stylesheets, ** styles can be incorporated directly as targets**.
-This allows styles to be **dynamically updated** and accessible from the rest of the code.
+- **CSS is optional**: Instead of relying on external stylesheets, **styles can be incorporated directly as targets**.
+This allows styles to be **dynamically updated** and easily accessible from the rest of the code.
 - **Dynamic HTML nesting**:  TargetJ generates a flat HTML structure by default.
-When HTML nesting is necessary, it is handled as a **target**, making it **dynamic** and easy to update.
+When HTML element nesting is necessary, it is handled as a **target**, making it **dynamic** and easy to update.

 ### Execution Control with Time

-**TargetJS** enables developers to control execution timing of targets, allowing **sequencing and parallelization** of numerous actions, which simplifies the development of complex UI behavior.
+TargetJS enables developers to control the execution timing of targets, allowing for the sequencing and parallelization of numerous actions, which simplifies the development of complex UI behaviors.

 ### Unified Approach for Development